Mean-Field Analysis of Latent Variable Process Models on Dynamically Evolving Graphs with Feedback Effects: Proof of Theorem

 \subsection{A Related Result}

-To prove Theorem \ref{thm::Sampleconv}, we start with a slightly more general result, which can be proven using induction.
-To this end, we begin with a notion of joint exchangeability, which slightly modifies the concept of an exchangeable collection of random elements.
+We begin with a slightly more general result, which highlights the inductive claims used in our proof of Theorem \ref{thm::Sampleconv}.
+To this end, we use a notion of joint exchangeability, which slightly modifies the concept of an exchangeable collection of random elements.

 \begin{definition}[Joint Exchangeability] For any $n \in\N$, let $X = (X_1,\dots,X_n)$ be an $\Xmc^n$-random element and let $M = (M_{ij})_{i,j=1}^n$ be an $n\times n$ random matrix with entries in $\Ymc$.
 Then we say that the pair $(X,M)\defeq (X_{1:n},M_{1:n,1:n})$ is \emph{jointly exchangeable} if and only if for any permutation $\sigma \in S_n$,